Criminal Defense

 FROM DRUG POSSESSION TO TRANSPORTATION AND SALE

-Drug cases can prove to be very complicated and technical.
+Drug cases can be complicated and technical.
 Experience matters when it comes to these types of cases.
-Here at Alcock and Associates our attorneys for drug charges have had the opportunity and honor of being able to handle thousands of drug cases throughout the state of Arizona.
-With four former prosecutors on staff, we know precisely how the government prosecutes individuals and we know how to work to get the best result possible for your case.
+Here at Alcock and Associates, our attorneys for drug charges have had the opportunity to handle thousands of drug cases throughout the State of Arizona.
+With four former prosecutors on staff, we know how to get the best results for your case.

-Furthermore, if an individual is dealing with a charge of possession of drugs for sale, they can then be facing multiple years in prison as a result of a conviction..
-Here is Arizona, we have some of the hardest drug laws and statutes in the United States.
+Furthermore, if an individual is dealing with a charge of possessing drugs for sale, they can be convicted to multiple years in prison.
+Here in Arizona, we have some of the hardest drug laws and statutes in the United States.

 With this being said, every drug charge is different and depends on the circumstances and facts of the case.
 Our criminal defense staff includes a former police officer and multiple former drug prosecutors.
-We know the tactics that the prosecutor’s office uses and how best to defend against those tactics in a drug case.
+We know of the tactics that prosecutors use and how to best defend against them in a drug case.

 If you have any questions or would like to have your case evaluated, please do not hesitate to contact our criminal defense attorneys.